Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 <Box[^>\w](?:[^>]|\n)*?insetInlineEnd
 ```

-The RegExp you use here will depend on if you've run component migrations.
+**⚠️ Important**: The RegExp you use here will depend on if you've run component migrations.
 If you have not then use `VerticalStack` if you have then use `BlockStack`.

 ```
 <VerticalStack[^>\w](?:[^>]|\n)*?gap